InterLinked1/lbbs/README.rst

     * Built-in OAuth2 proxy, allowing the BBS to log in to remote IMAP servers using OAuth2, while your IMAP client uses your normal BBS credentials

-  * SPF and SpamAssassin support
+  * SPF, DKIM, and SpamAssassin support

   * Filtering